Secret gardens and co-ed styles hit Paris men's collections

 THOM'S SENSATIONAL SHOW

-The incredible fabric fountain led the gaze of guests inside the Ecole des Beaux-Arts on to a line of frozen human mannequins decked in dramatic A-line doll costumes.
+The incredible fabric fountain led the gaze of guests, who included NBA star Serge Ibaka, inside the Ecole des Beaux-Arts on to a line of frozen human mannequins decked in dramatic A-line doll costumes.

 Standing on alabaster plinths, they sported bowling balls for shoes.